jdhao/blog_source/cpp_container_cheatsheet.md

 There is also `unordered_map`.
 The different between map and unordered_map is similar to difference between set and unordered_set.
 So we will not elaborate on this.

+Note that when map is defined using the `const` modifier, you can not access map element with operator `[]`, since it is possible to alter map value when accessing map element like this, see [this post](https://stackoverflow.com/a/5134691/6064933).

 # queue